RickStrahl/wwDotnetBridge/README.md

 # wwDotnetBridge
 ### .NET Interop made easy for Visual FoxPro 9

 wwDotnetBridge is a small library designed to make it easy to **call .NET components from Visual FoxPro**.
-By providing an easy mechanism for loading .NET components and calling them *without requiring explicit COM registration of .NET components*, it's easy to add .NET functionality to your applications.
+By providing an easy mechanism for loading .NET components and calling them **without requiring explicit COM registration of .NET components**, it's easy to add .NET functionality to your applications.
 Interact with core .NET framework components, access  system and free or commercial 3rd party libraries, or build and access your own .NET components and call them from FoxPro all without requiring COM registration.

 wwDotnetBridge also provides a host of support features to make it possible to access .NET type features that FoxPro and COM alone do not natively support.
-For example, native COM interop cannot access components with multiple constructors, value types, static or generic members and types.
+For example, native COM interop cannot access components with multiple constructors, value types, static or Generic types.

-wwDotnetBridge can automatically convert some problem types and provides wrappers that allow access to most unsupported features.
-There's also a powerful `ComArray` class that makes it easy to interact and manipulate .NET arrays, lists and collections, and a `ComValue` class that lets you assign, access and pass .NET values without ever passing the native .NET value into FoxPro which allows you to access types that COM simply cannot directly access.
+wwDotnetBridge can automatically convert problem types and provides wrappers that allow access to most unsupported features.
+There's a powerful `ComArray` class that makes it easy to interact and manipulate .NET arrays, lists, collections and dictionaries, and a `ComValue` class that lets you assign, access and pass .NET values without ever passing the native .NET value into FoxPro, which allows you to access types that COM simply cannot directly access.

+## Features at a glance

+* Registrationless access to most .NET components
+* Explicit loading of .NET assemblies from disk or the GAC
+* Support for .NET Framework Runtime (4.72 or later)
+* Support for .NET Core Runtime (via `wwDotnetCoreBridge`)
+* Access to most .NET components from FoxPro
+* Supports problematic .NET Types and Features:
+    * Access to Value Types
+    * Access to static methods and values
+    * Access to enumerated values
+    * Access to Generic types
+    * Support for Async Task methods
+    * Support for .NET Event Interfaces
+    * Support for calling any .NET method asynchronously
+    * [ComArray](https://webconnection.west-wind.com/docs/_6gg0mvpeo.htm) wrapper for .NET Arrays, Lists and Dictionaries
+    * [ComValue](https://webconnection.west-wind.com/docs/_3481232sd.htm) for accessing COM/FoxPro incompatible types
+    * Auto-Conversion of many problem .NET types to and from FoxPro
+* DataSet conversions to and from XmlAdapter (and from XmlAdapter to cursors)
+* ToJson() and ToXml() for .NET objects  (Commercial Version only)

 #### wwDotnetBridge and .NET Versions
-> There are two versions of wwDotnetBridge, one for .NET Framework (1.0 - 4.8) and one for .NET Core (.NET Core 5.0+).
+> There are two versions of wwDotnetBridge, one for .NET Framework (2.0 - 4.8) and one for .NET Core (.NET Core 6.0+).
 >
 > Supported Platforms are:
 >
-> * .NET 4.6.2 Runtime or later  <small>*(.NET Framework - wwDotnetBridge)*</small>
+> * .NET 4.7.2 Runtime or later  <small>*(.NET Framework - wwDotnetBridge)*</small>
-> * .NET Core 5.0 Runtime and later <small>*(32 bit .NET Core - wwDotnetCoreBridge)*</small>
+> * .NET Core 6.0 Runtime and later <small>*(32 bit .NET Core - wwDotnetCoreBridge)*</small>
 > * Windows 7 and newer
-> * Windows Server 2008 R2 and newer
+> * Windows Server 2012 and newer

 ## Getting Started
 Typical steps for working with wwDotnetBridge are: